cwinsor/alchemy_1_cwinsor/INSTRUCTIONS_1_overview.md

 The steps in this and other INSTRUCTIONS files allow set up Alchemy.
-Alchemy "is a software package providing a series of algorithms for statistical relational learning and probabilistic logic inference, based on the Markov logic representation."
-It originated from University of Washington (Domingos et. al.)

 These steps are based on a fork of the original U.Washington repository this fork being the cwinsor git repository